alined908/phoodi/README.md

 - [ ] Render local restaurraunts on category

 ## Todo Meetup
+- [ ] Create Restauraunt Entity (primary key = yelp_id)
 - [ ] Give restauraunt preview
-- [ ] Integrate the meetup notificatiosn with the chat
-- [ ] Block people, admin functionality for meetup member
+- [ ] Remove people, admin functionality for meetup member
-- [ ] MeetupEventOption Delete
-- [ ] Create Restauraunt Entity (primary key = yelp_id)
-- [ ] Ban used again for some reason
 - [ ] Disable actions if event is in the past
+- [ ] Integrate the meetup notifications with the chat

 ## Todo Chat
 - [ ] Who's online